isomerpages/np-imdajtm/pages/About Us.md

 The programmes will cater to learners of varying needs, ranging from short-duration courses to deeper modules that stack towards professional certification.&nbsp;</p>
 <p>Companies are invited to come forward to work with the Training Partners
-to reskill their existing employees</p>
+to reskill their existing employees.</p>
 <p>Through the <a href="https://www.imda.gov.sg/how-we-can-help/techskills-accelerator-tesa" rel="noopener noreferrer nofollow" target="_blank">TechSkills Accelerator (TeSA)</a>,
 a national initiative that aims to equip individuals with the necessary digital skills and stay competitive, the Training Partners will assist the companies with course fee funding provided by <a href="https://www.skillsfuture.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">SkillsFuture Singapore</a> through
-<a href="https://www.myskillsfuture.gov.sg/content/portal/en/training-exchange/course-landing.html" rel="noopener noreferrer nofollow" target="_blank">My SkillsFuture Training Exchange</a>and work with programme partners
+<a href="https://www.myskillsfuture.gov.sg/content/portal/en/training-exchange/course-landing.html" rel="noopener noreferrer nofollow" target="_blank">My Skillsfuture Training Exchange</a>and work with programme partners
 of WSG’s <a href="https://www.wsg.gov.sg/home/employers-industry-partners" rel="noopener noreferrer nofollow" target="_blank">Career Conversion Programmes</a> to
 identify their training and reskilling needs.</p>
 <table style="minWidth: 25px">